(Note: as of 10/22/23 Wildcat Canyon Road is still under construction and is closed to cars, but not bicycles, at Inspiration Point.)

-In this route I’ve strung together three of my favorite little East Bay roads, including two of my favorite East Bay climbs.
-The stellar bits are connected by some residential riding that’s surprisingly pleasant and one grind of a climb, for which I apologize up front.
+In this route I’ve strung together four of my favorite little East Bay roads.
+The stellar bits are connected by some residential riding that’s surprisingly pleasant and one 4-mile grind of a climb, for which I apologize up front.
 It all begins with Wildcat Canyon Road, the hoariest of chestnuts for Berkeley riders, the ride you do once or twice a week when nothing bigger is afoot.
 You’ll see a lot of e-bikes and townies in the first couple of miles, because it’s easy, but there’s plenty of work further along in the route.

 Begin at the intersection of Grizzly Peak Blvd. and Wildcat Canyon Road, which is the same starting point as our